touchlab/Kermit/README.md

 # Kermit <sub>the log</sub>

-Kermit is a Kotlin Multiplatform logging utility with composable log outputs.
+Kermit is a Kotlin Multiplatform logging library.

+It's primary purpose is to allow log statements from Kotlin code to be written to composable log outputs.
 Out of the box, the library defaults to platform-specific loggers such as Logcat and OSLog, but is easy to extend and configure.

 > Check out [KaMP Kit](https://github.com/touchlab/KaMPKit) to get started developing for Kotlin Multiplatform